-9.0 HEATING & COOLING EQUIPMENT -- TYPE, AGE & OVERALL CONDITION Comments: Inspected, Good Condition, Minor Repairs
+9.0 HEATING & COOLING EQUIPMENT -- TYPE, AGE & OVERALL CONDITION Comments: Inspected, Good Condition

-(1) Observed that this home has a heat pump system consisting of an outdoor a/c compressor and an indoor air handler which work together to heat and cool the home.
-Both pieces of equipment are 3 years old.
+(1) Observed that this home has a heat pump system consisting of an outdoor compressor and an indoor air handler which work together to heat and cool the home.
+Both pieces of equipment are new.
 For your reference, outdoor a/c compressors generally last up to 15 years and air handlers up to 20 years and both often longer with good maintenance.

 For your reference, heat pumps are used for heating and cooling of your home by transferring heat between two reservoirs.
 In the warmer months, the heat pump acts like an air conditioner, moving heat from inside your home to the outside.
 During winter months, heat from outdoors is transferred to the interior of your home.
-Amazingly, even a 32° Fahrenheit day still produces enough heat to warm a home via a heat pump.
+Amazingly, even a $32\hat{A}^{\circ}$ Fahrenheit day still produces enough heat to warm a home via a heat pump.